Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

 Lender Fees

-These are fees paid to the lender or broker and usually show clearly on the Loan Estimate.
-They include origination, underwriting, and processing fees, as well as discount points if you’re buying down the rate.
-Points matter because they increase your upfront cost even if they lower your rate.
+Lender fees are paid to the lender or broker and usually appear clearly on the Loan Estimate.
+They include origination, underwriting, and processing fees, plus any discount points you pay to buy down the rate.
+Points matter because they increase your upfront cost even though they reduce your rate, so they belong in the break-even calculation.

 Third-Party Costs